datalex3/Project-Kojak/Proposal.md

 The crime data is provided by a dataset from Kaggle of Seattle police department crime incidents by latitude and longitude.
 This data will be cross-referenced with google street view.

 Example house at 47°41'05.0"N 122°21'52.8"W.

 Vehicle theft.

 ![Image of House](https://github.com/datalex3/Project-Kojak/blob/master/googhouse.jpeg)

+# Methodology

+Image classification utilizing convolutional neural network to find latent features that could either classify a street as safe/not safe, or produce a probabilty of an address experiencing crime.
+Locations will be referenced crime CSV file.

+# Tools

+Pytorch
+Google Maps API
+Pixiedust
+Apache Spark